melodypapa/oldmelodypapa.github.io/MATLAB/plot.md

     toggles to display grid lines on a graph or not.

+### subplot function

+Subplot creates a matrix of plots in the current Figure Window.

+Three arguments are passed to it in the form subplot(r,c,n), where r and c are the dimensions of the matrix and n is the number of the particular plot within this matrix.

 ## Graph 3D

 enter the `help graph3d` to display all the three dimensional graph functions.